Everything You Need to Know About Ferrite Beads

 Figure 1.
 Typical Ferrite “Bead” Package

-In terms of composition, ferrite beads are made from a ferromagnetic material commonly referred to as a ferrite.
+In terms of composition, ferrite beads are made from a ferrimagnetic material commonly referred to as a ferrite.
 This material behaves like an inductor made from a coil of wire.
 The attractiveness of this component is that it has a relatively high inductance in a small form factor.
 Typically, these components are not specified by the amount of inductance they have, but rather by their impedance at a particular frequency.
 As shown in Figure 2, the impedance of a ferrite bead is a function of frequency much like an inductor with the impedance being quite low at low frequencies, rising to a high point and then dropping off.

 Figure 2.
 Typical Ferrite Bead Impedance vs. Frequency